Vishwaroopam: Development

 After finishing his Manmadan Ambu (2010), Kamal Haasan stated in November 2010 that he was working on the scriptment of his "pet project" titled Thalaivan Irukkiran, a film about an international community.
 Termed as a big budget multi-starrer film, it was expected to commence by March 2011, with a Hollywood studio reportedly coming forward to produce it.
 However, in early 2011, sources claimed that Kamal shelved that project and agreed to star in a Selvaraghavan directorial, being impressed by the one-line story narrated to him.
 Reports further suggested that the film was based on the 2001 American psychological thriller Hannibal, with Kamal playing a cannibal, Closer to release, Kamal Haasan revealed that he had thought of the story seven years before production began and had to convince himself that the story could be made into a feature film.
 The film was named Vishwaroopam, after several titles were considered, by late March and the shooting was planned to begin by mid-April and to be completed within 100 days.
-It was revealed that the film would be produced in three languages—Tamil, Telugu and Hindi—simultaneously.

-On 24 May 2011, it was announced that Selvaraghavan was ousted from the project, as he was busy finishing his project with his brother Dhanush.
+On 24 May 2011, it was reported that Selvaraghavan was ousted from the project, as he was busy finishing his project with his brother Dhanush.
 Kamal Hassan decided to direct the film himself in addition to writing the story, screenplay, and dialogues.
 The producing studio, Telephoto Films, had urged him to take up the project, planning for a release on 7 November 2011.
-The film was then disclosed to be a spy thriller on the lines of the Mission Impossible series.
+Haasan later revealed that he took over direction because Selvaraghavan wasted his dates without any progress.
 The film was being made as a bilingual and simultaneously shot in Tamil and Hindi languages; all the actors had to learn their dialogues in both languages.
 Sanu Varghese made his debut as a cinematographer in Tamil after previously working in the Hindi film, Karthik Calling Karthik and the Malayalam film Elektra.
 Varghese had previously been a part of the team that Kamal Haasan had assembled for Marmayogi, which did not take off.
 Mahesh Narayanan, a leading Malayalam film editor, was signed up for the project after he had acquainted with Kamal Haasan for the pre-production works of the film Traffic, which the actor later opted out from.
 The team signed up N. G. Roshan as a make-up artist after Kamal Haasan appreciated his work in the 2009 Malayalam film Pazhassi Raja, while Mahadevan Thampi was picked to be the still photographer after Kamal Haasan had worked with him for a day during his guest appearance in Four Friends.